DrJieTao/data6900/week2/hands_on.md

 Mermaid.js flowchart code block.

 # Task
-Generate an "AS-IS" workflow diagram for Project Nova using the 5 Elements.
+Generate an "AS-IS" workflow diagram for Project Nova based on above analysis results in this conversation.

-# Few-Shot Examples
+# Examples
 Use these exact symbols and syntax:
 - `A[⚡ End of Meeting] --> B[📦 Transcript]`
 - `C[🛠️ Manual Excel Check] --> D{💎 Is Budget OK?}`